caffkane/blog-posts/clean_code_ruby.md

 I recently finished reading `Clean Code by Robert C. Martin` [1].
 As they say, Uncle Bob knows best.
 Unfortunately, all his examples are in Java.
 The knowledge gained from this book can be applied to any programming language.
 Some things like naming or formatting have a certain way that a Rubyist would do it.
 Rubocop can be used for linting and formatting.
 Naming in Ruby follows a different convention than Java.
 Let’s adapt everything for Ruby!

-I won’t touch on everything covered in Clean Code, but I will do variables, methods, objects, classes, and a few extras.
+I'm going to be touching on core pieces of what is covered in Clean Code, including variables, methods, objects, classes, and a few extras.
 Things such as formatting, error handling, and comments are all user or organizational preferences.

 ## Variables